ItalyPaleAle/dapr-actor-reminders-v2-demo/README.md

 PORT=3001 go run .
 ```

 You can then create reminders by making requests to `POST /reminder`.
-Take a look at [`test.sh`](./test.sh) for an example that demonstrates how the solution works.
+Take a look at [`test.sh`](./test.sh) for an example that demonstrates how the solution works (assumes apps listening on ports 3000 and 3001).

 # Design